 Only those contestants with the highest scores in Bareback Riding, Saddle Bronc Riding, and Bull Riding will earn money in their event.
 The contestant with the highest score on one ride will win the FCPR title.

 Timed event contestants will compete on two head of livestock.
-The lowest combined time on two head will determine the aggregate champions in Tie-Down Roping, Steer Wrestling, Team Roping, and Barrel Racing.
+The lowest combined time on two head will determine the aggregate champions in Tie-Down Roping, Steer Wrestling, Team Roping, Barrel Racing, and Breakaway Roping.

 (Those contestants in the timed events that exceed the number of runs possible to fit in a rodeo performance.)
 To better accommodate the timed event contestants, the FCPR introduced a "back-to-back" format.

-Each timed event contestant will run their first head of livestock at 2 p.m. on the performance day that was chosen by the PRCA office.
-Their second head of livestock will be run either during that night's performance or in the slack competition after the rodeo that night.
+Each timed event contestant will run their first head of livestock during the afternoon slack on the performance day that was chosen by the PRCA office.
+Their second head of livestock will be run either during that night's performance or in the slack competition directly following the rodeo that night.
 This format allows the contestant to run both heads of livestock in one day.

-The Farm-City Pro Rodeo brings a purse of $15,000 per event plus entry fees for Bareback Riding, Tie-Down Roping, Steer Wrestling, Saddle Bronc Riding, Barrel Racing, and Bull Riding.
-Because there are two contestants involved in the Team Roping event, FCPR adds $30,000 plus entry fees.
-The FCPR in ranked among the top 50 professional rodeos in North America based on total prize money.
+The Farm-City Pro Rodeo brings a purse of $20,000 per event plus entry fees for Bareback Riding, Tie-Down Roping, Breakaway Roping, Steer Wrestling, Saddle Bronc Riding, Barrel Racing, and Bull Riding.
+Because there are two contestants involved in the Team Roping event, FCPR adds $40,000 plus entry fees.
+The FCPR ranks among the top 25 professional rodeos in North America based on total prize money.
 The total entries in each event determine how many places or "monies paid" in each event.